 Tip 3.
 Scheduling Calls or Meetings

 When working from home there is no one there to watch over you to make you accountable.
-No one knows what time you start, finish or even what you are wearing (hello, leggings all day every day!).
-Noella and I, hold each other accountable with daily check in texts and calls.
+No one knows what time you start, finish, or even what you are wearing (hello, leggings all day every day!).
+Twyla and I will often set up work dates where we just sit on zoom together while each doing our own work.
+It holds us accountable and feels a bit like a virtual co-working space.

 I think the biggest misconception from working from home is that people around you assume you work whenever you feel like it, you have so much flexibility to do anything you want and your house is always clean.
 In reality, my house still looks the same as it did when I worked in an office and my hours are pretty similar to when I worked in the office, too.